Can you Foster a dog for us?

 These dogs don’t deserve to be homeless.
 It’s likely they lived in a home before, but were never claimed by the owner due to illness, death, job loss, or other circumstances beyond the owner’s control.

 If needed, we can supply a wire crate.
 We also take care of medical needs while the dog is in foster care, however our vet must be used.
 Can you foster a dog for us?
-If so, please talk with us at the Pet Food Center on First Ave. in Evansville, IN on Sundays from 11:30-3, or email us at [email protected].
+If so, please contact us through our facebook page, website, or email us at [email protected].